Search

 Duke Kunshan University may offer additional placement tests in selected subjects for incoming students.
 Such tests will generally be offered during orientation, although some might be available online during the summer preceding matriculation.
 Students may be allowed to register for designated advanced courses based upon their scores on these tests.
 However, placement test results do not carry any academic credit.
 Placement tests give placement based on formal coursework taken prior to matriculation at Duke Kunshan and may not be taken by upper class students.

 The successful conduct of a course depends upon a spirit of mutual respect and cooperation among its participants.
 If a student disrupts a class in such a way that it seriously compromises the educational experience of the course for other students and/or prevents the instructor from accomplishing the goals of the course as outlined in the syllabus, the instructor may require the student to leave the class meeting.
+Disruptive behavior includes violation of Chatham House Rules.
+The instructor and the student are then expected to meet to discuss and prepare in writing the conditions under which the student may return to the course.
+If the disruptive behavior continues, the instructor may report the matter to the Office of Academic Services for further resolution.

 The instructor and the student are then expected to meet to discuss and prepare in writing the conditions under which the student may return to the course.
 If the disruptive behavior continues, the instructor may report the matter to the Office of Undergraduate Studies for further resolution.